Colimits and cocompletions in internal higher category theory: Introduction

 Conceptually, there are two major areas in which the theory of internal higher categories finds applications: the first is comprised of those branches of homotopy theory in which one needs to replace bare $\infty$-groupoids by objects that admit more structure.
 For example, in \emph{condensed} or \emph{pyknotic} mathematics~\cite{barwick2019, scholze2019}, the basic objects of interest are no longer bare $\infty$-groupoids but \emph{pyknotic} $\infty$-groupoids, i.e.\ the $\infty$-topos $\SS$ is replaced by the $\infty$-topos $\Pyk(\SS)$ of pyknotic $\infty$-groupoids.
-By internalising pyknotic mathematics into $\Pyk(\SS)$, our results therefore make it possible to handle certain aspects of such mathematics in essentially the same way as one would handle analogous problems in ordinary homotopy theory.
+Our results therefore make it possible to handle certain aspects in condensed/pyknotic mathematics in essentially the same way as one would handle analogous problems in ordinary homotopy theory.
 In that way, internalisation may lead to a significant reduction of complexity.
-As a concrete example, the second-named author has shown that internal to $\Pyk(\SS)$, the pro\'etale $\infty$-topos of a coherent scheme $S$ is simply given by the category of internal copresheaves on the Galois category of $S$~\cite{wolf2020}.
-In this case, the process of internalisation has therefore transformed an $\infty$-topos with non-trivial descent conditions into an internal topos in which no descent is needed.
+As a concrete example, the second-named author has shown that internal to $\Pyk(\SS)$, the pro\'etale $\infty$-topos of a coherent scheme $S$ is simply given by the category of internal copresheaves on the Galois category of $S$~\cite{Wolf2022}.
+In this case, the process of internalisation has therefore transformed a seemingly more complicated $\infty$-topos into a structurally very simple internal topos.